abstracta/jmeter-java-dsl/docs/motivation/README.md

 ### Gatling

-Gatling does provide a simple API and a Git friendly format, but requires scala knowledge and environment.
+Gatling does provide a simple API and a Git friendly format, but requires scala knowledge and environment [[1](#gatling-java)].
 Additionally, it doesn't provide as rich environment as JMeter (protocol support, plugins, tools) and requires learning a new framework for testing (if you already use JMeter, which is the most popular tool).

 ### Taurus

 [Taurus](https://gettaurus.org/) is another open-source tool that allows specifying tests in a Git friendly yaml syntax, and provides additional features like pass/fail criteria and easier CI/CD integration.
 But, this tool requires a python environment, in addition to the java environment.
 Additionally, there is no built-in GUI or IDE auto-completion support, which makes it harder to discover and learn the actual syntax.
-Finally, Taurus syntax only supports a subset of the features JMeter provides, which reduces scope usage.
+Finally, Taurus syntax only supports a subset of the features JMeter provides.

 ### ruby-dsl